sukanta47/image-crop-uploader-ts/README.md

 Profile picture uploads are an essential feature in modern web applications, enabling users to personalize their accounts on **social media platforms, professional networks, and corporate dashboards.** To enhance user experience, it's crucial to provide **intuitive image cropping, zooming, and rotation** before uploading.

 In this tutorial, we’ll create a **React + TypeScript** component that allows users to **effortlessly select, crop, adjust, and upload** their profile pictures using **react-easy-crop**. 🚀
+Looking for **React + JavaScript** version of this?
+Check my other repository for a detailed article: [GitHub - image-crop-uploader-js](https://github.com/sukanta47/image-crop-uploader-js)

+---

 ## 🛠 **Tech Stack**
 - **React**